jb753/turbigen/src/turbigen/CLI.md

 the difference between a shorter step and a different one: clipping each component projects the step onto a corner of the box, keeping the sign pattern of the direction and none of its shape.
 That cycles.
-Two runs of a two-knob `loading` iterator sat in a period-2 orbit doing exactly this — alternating steps of `+(0.1, -0.1)` and `-(0.1, +0.1)`, each overshoot provoking the opposite corner, the design returning to where it had been two iterations before — and Broyden could not escape it, every move being collinear with the
+Two runs of a two-knob `loading` iterator (since removed) sat in a period-2 orbit doing exactly this — alternating steps of `+(0.1, -0.1)` and `-(0.1, +0.1)`, each overshoot provoking the opposite corner, the design returning to where it had been two iterations before — and Broyden could not escape it, every move being collinear with the